ai4netzero/Infinite_Texture_GANs/README.md

 Infinite Generation of single texture images using patch-by-patch GAN

 This repository contains the codebase for the paper "Local Padding in Patch-Based GANs for Seamless Infinite-Sized Texture Synthesis", https://arxiv.org/abs/2309.02340, The aim of this project is to generate high-quality texture patterns with infinite resolution using GANs.
+This local padding also eliminate tiling in super-resolution images please see https://github.com/Alhasan-Abdellatif/Real-ESRGAN-lp

 ![alt text](https://github.com/ai4netzero/Infinite_Texture_GANs/blob/main/examples/res_diff_examples.png)